vaquarkhan/microservices-recipes-a-free-gitbook/chapters/01-introduction-to-microservices.md

 **2026+ Reality:** AI services scale based on **token consumption**.
 A single API call to GPT-4 might cost $0.03 (for 1000 tokens), while a traditional REST call costs fractions of a cent.

-**Adaptive Granularity Strategy Guidance:** Introduce **Cost-Aware Circuit Breakers**.
+**Adaptive Granularity Governance: The Khan Microservice Pattern Guidance:** Introduce **Cost-Aware Circuit Breakers**.
 Traditional circuit breakers trip on error rates or latency.
 AI-native circuit breakers must also trip on:
 - **Token Burn Rate:** If a service exceeds its token budget, degrade gracefully
 - **Hallucination Detection:** If an AI service returns low-confidence responses repeatedly, circuit-break to prevent cascading errors